 His gold irises flickered back at Yumemi, who was furiously wiping tears from her flushed face.

 "Oh, come now, Munto," Ryueri chided with a sigh, and strained not to roll her violet eyes.
-"Don't tell me, you did not explain the situation to Yumemi-hime?"
+"Truly… You did not explain the situation to Yumemi-hime?"

 This time, he did snap back at her, hissing, "I was gonna!"

 She simply raised her brows in reply.
 Her voice did not skip a beat, as she coolly corrected the fire haired boy.
 "You were going to.
 Are your private studies meaningless?
 Speak properly." *2